j-balkovec/CodeHub/imdb_model/README.md

 Contributions are always welcome!
 If you find a bug, have a suggestion, or want to add a new feature, feel free to issue a pull request.
 We appreciate your help in making this project better for everyone.

 ### License
-This project is licensed under the [MIT](LICENSE) - see the LICENSE file for details.
+This project is licensed under the MIT license, see the LICENSE file for details.